Natrexq/AntybotSecure--by-Natrexq/README.md

+# 24.04.22 Update: Project has been canceled :|

-# Disclaimer = Project is don't ready to use!! wait for better version!!
+ Disclaimer = Project is don't ready to use!! wait for better version!!

-# Free anty-bot secure, similar to "Captha" system.
+ Free anty-bot secure, similar to "Captha" system.